taybro23/tbphotography_ms1/README.md

 ## **About.**
 I have created a website whereby I am promoting myself as a professional photographer.
-My aim with this website was to showcase my abilities as a photographer to potential clients.
+My aim with this website is to showcase my abilities as a photographer to my potential clients.
-There is a page where people can learn a little about me, and a gallery where people can view my most recent picures.
-I have also included a Contact Me page so potential clients can get in touch using a contact form.
+There is a page where people can learn a little about me, and a gallery where people can view my most recent photographs.
+I have also included a Contact Me page where potential clients can get in touch using a contact form.

 # UX (User Experience).